 The Specialist Homelessness Services Collection commenced in July 2011 and is the main source of current data about these services.
 Every year the AIHW produces reports on the collection that describe:

-More than half of SHS clients in 2020–21 had received SHS assistance at some point since the collection began in 2011–12
+Almost two thirds of SHS clients in 2021–22 received SHS assistance at some point since the collection began in 2011–12.